 NASA knows how good the software has to be.
 Before every flight, Ted Keller, the senior technical manager of the on-board shuttle group, flies to Florida where he signs a document certifying that the software will not endanger the shuttle.
 If Keller can’t go, a formal line of succession dictates who can sign in his place.

 Bill Pate, who’s worked on the space flight software over the last 22 years, says the group understands the stakes: “If the software isn’t perfect, some of the people we go to meetings with might die.”

-Imagine how those kinds of circumstances might focus your mind on what kinds of disciplines and systems you will need to adopt in order to create genuinely reliably systems.
-Imagine how “yelling at someone” is definitely not a credible way to improve reliability in those circumstances.
+Imagine how these circumstances might focus your mind on the kinds of disciplines and systems you will need to adopt in order to create genuinely reliable systems.
+Imagine how “yelling at someone” is definitely not a credible way to improve reliability in these circumstances.

 Then, remember how the megatrends shaping our industry have relentlessly ratcheted up the stakes in database infrastructure management over the course of these past fifteen years since They Write the Right Stuff was written.
 (I’ll write more on this in the coming days).
 And realize that our success as production engineers today and in the coming decade will depend on our adoption of the necessary systems and disciplines to create breakthrough quality and reliability.
 That’s a big part of what we’re working on at Pythian.

-One comment on “Reliability is Inherently a Property of Systems, Not of People”
+One Response to “Reliability is Inherently a Property of Systems, Not of People”